Smiling Man

 Your gums must be in a healthy condition to support your new dental implants.
 If you are suffering from gum disease, we offer several periodontal treatments to restore your gum health and prepare your gum tissue for implants.

 If you have been missing a tooth for an extended period of time, it may have caused your jawbone to deteriorate to the point where it cannot support a dental implant.
-We can perform preparatory bone grafts and sinus lifts at our Prattville, AL, office to safely restore the area before your implant procedure.
+We can perform preparatory bone grafts and sinus lifts at our Prattville, AL, dental office to safely restore the area before your implant procedure.

 Some preexisting conditions can affect your body's ability to heal after surgery.
 If you have diabetes or another autoimmune disease, be sure to tell your Prattville dentist during your consultation.
 Many patients with controlled diabetes are candidates for dental implants.